telefonicaid/iotagent-node-lib/doc/usermanual.md

 The `data` parameter is an array with all the attributes that were requested in the subscription and its respective values.

-The handler is expected to call its callback once with no parameters (failing to do so may cause unexpected behaviors in the IOTA).
+The handler is expected to call its callback once with no parameters (failing to do so may cause unexpected behaviors in the IoT Agent).

 ##### iotagentLib.setConfigurationHandler()